nitinshueran/java/README.md

            1. --expiration(mandatory): Date till which this key will be active.
            2. --renew-expiration(mandatory): The new date till which keys will remain active.
 ```
- Sample commands, with various combinations of mandatory and optional arguments, to create key with `--load` action
+ Sample commands, with various combinations of mandatory and optional arguments, to renew keys with `--load` action
  ```
  - java -jar overview-document-cmd-{version}.jar --load --renew-keys --expiration=20200730 --renew-expiration=20200825
  - java -jar overview-document-cmd-{version}.jar --load --name=overview-document-sample-name --renew-keys --expiration=20200730 --renew-expiration=20200825